 Getting our boards dinged can be frustrating.
 But, there is something more annoying – dinging your board and not being able to repair it.
 A ding repair kit ready can be helpful.

 Your feet might be able to handle the sand, but they may not be able to endure the unknown reef breaks.
-Reef booties may not look cool by you don’t want to injure your foot along the way.
+Reef booties may not look cool but you don’t want to injure your foot along the way.

 Wetsuit, Rash Guards, and Long Johns